Arenium ion

 An arenium ion in organic chemistry is a cyclohexadienyl cation that appears as a reactive intermediate in electrophilic aromatic substitution.

 For historic reasons this complex is also called a Wheland intermediate, after American chemist George Willard Wheland (1907-1976).
 They are also called sigma complexes.
-The smallest arenium ion is the benzenium ion (C_{6}H_{7}^{+}), which is protonated benzene.
+The simplest arenium ion is the benzenium ion (C_{6}H_{7}^{+}), which is protonated benzene.

 Two hydrogen atoms bonded to one carbon lie in a plane perpendicular to the benzene ring.
 The arenium ion is no longer an aromatic species; however it is relatively stable due to delocalization: the positive charge is delocalized over 3 carbon atoms by the pi system, as depicted on the following resonance structures:

 A complexed electrophile can contribute to the stability of arenium ions.

 Salts of benzenium ion can be isolated when benzene is protonated by the carborane superacid H(CB_{11}H(CH_{3})_{5}Br_{6}).
 The benzenium salt is crystalline with thermal stability up to 150 °C. Bond lengths deduced from X-ray crystallography are consistent with a cyclohexadienyl cation structure.

 In one study a methylene arenium ion is stabilized by metal complexation:

 In this reaction sequence the R–Pd(II)–Br starting complex 1 stabilized by TMEDA is converted through dppe to metal complex 2.
 Electrophilic attack of methyl triflate forms methylene arenium ion 3 with (based on X-ray crystallography) positive charge located in aromatic para position and with the methylene group 6° out of the plane of the ring.
 Reaction first with water and then with triethylamine hydrolyzes the ether group.